Dukes of Hamilton (ice hockey)

 The Dukes of Hamilton, also known as the Hamilton Dukes, were a junior ice hockey team that represented Hamilton, Ontario, Canada, in the Ontario Hockey League for two seasons from 1989 to 1991.

 History

-In October 1988, with the Toronto Marlboros losing hundreds of thousands of dollars a year, Maple Leaf Gardens Limited reached an agreement to sell the team for a reported $500,000 to a group from Hamilton.
-The OHL team moved to Hamilton for the 1989-90 season, becoming the Dukes of Hamilton.
+In October 1988, with the Toronto Marlboros losing hundreds of thousands of dollars a year, Maple Leaf Gardens Limited sold the team for a reported $500,000 to a group from Hamilton.
+The team moved to Hamilton for the 1989–90 OHL season, becoming the Dukes of Hamilton.
 The name "Dukes" originated as a nickname for the Toronto team coming from its namesake, the Duke of Marlborough.